 If implemented, this proposed regulatory action would affect all of the small businesses that own or operate fishing vessels that actively participate in the aforementioned fisheries.
-As stated previously, 666 Gulf permitted vessels would, on average, make 12 trips each annually; and 1,037 South Atlantic permitted vessels would, on average, make 22 trips each annually.
+As stated previously, 666 Gulf commercial fishing vessels would, on average, make 12 trips each annually; and 1,037 South Atlantic commercial fishing vessels would, on average, make 22 trips each annually.
 This action is not expected to affect either the number of active vessels or the number of their fishing trips.